 Panes provide functionality that may not be available on the ribbon.
 Panes may have rows of text tabs and graphical tabs to organize functionality.
 Some panes have multiple pages.

 Text-based primary tabs, such as Gallery and Properties, partition functionality.

 Graphical secondary tabs partition the functionality of a primary tab.

 Expanders are small arrows that you click to show or hide settings.

-The Menu button contains additional commands.
+The Menu button has additional commands.

 Handles allow you to resize areas of a pane by dragging.
-Handles can be horizontally or vertically oriented.

 The Contents and Catalog panes are usually open in a project.
 Other panes appear in response to commands or actions.
 For example, when you click Locate on the Map tab on the ribbon, the Locate pane appears.